 The Chairperson of the Board is responsible for the activities of the Board and its Committees.
-He acts as spokesperson for the Board and is the principal Board contact for the Executive team.
-The Chairperson of the Board and the Executive team meet regularly.
+He acts as spokespersons for the Board and is the principal Board contact for the Executive Team.
+The Chairperson and the Executive Team of the Board meet regularly.
 The Chairperson of the Board presides over the meetings of Shareholders.